 - Tomato-Avocado-Peach Salad

 I hope you enjoy this roasted carrot and lentil salad.
-Please let me know in the comments what you think or tag me on Instagram @nothangryanymore with your creations!
+Please don’t forget to tag me @nothangryanymore in your creations on Instagram.
+I love seeing them!

 Roasted Carrot and Lentil Salad